 For example, it might tell you that you’ve got 34 issues and 47 advanced issues.
-Those advanced issues can only be seen with the premium plan, and dangling that carrot to make the end user question their work and spend money seems like dirty marketing to me.
+Those advanced issues can only be seen with the premium plan, and you’ll eventually want (need) to upgrade to get the full value out of it.

 Of course, you can’t beat free, and they do have a good free service.
-But, as we mentioned before, it’s limited and stuffed with ads.
+But, as we mentioned before, free services are often limited and stuffed with ads.

-I mentioned in the pros section that they let you choose between American English and other forms of English, such as British.
-That’s about as far as the program’s language capabilities go.
+They let you choose between American English and other forms of English, such as British.
+But that’s about as far as the program’s language capabilities go.

 Grammarly Cost, Plans, & Payment Options

-There are three options.
-A month-to-month plan will cost a whopping $29.99 per month.
+A month-to-month plan will cost $29.99 per month.
 A quarterly plan costs $19.98 per month, which is billed as one payment of $59.95 and lasts for four months.
 An annual plan, marked here as the best value, is $11.66 per month and is billed as a one-time payment of $139.95.